AdobeDocs/experience-manager-core-components.en/help/using/uifrontend.md

 ### Determining the Markup {#determining-markup}

 Whichever front-end development workflow you decide to implement for your project, the back-end developers and front-end developers must first agree on the markup.
 Typically AEM defines the markup, which is provided by the core components.
-[However this can be customized if necessary](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/customizing.html#customizing-the-markup) by the back-end developer.
+[However this can be customized if necessary](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/customizing.html#customizing-the-markup).

 ## The ui.frontend Module {#ui-frontend-module}